seen0evil/soundexperiment/README.md

 - **trials** – One row per attempt.
 Stores the raw payload emitted by the client along with summary fields (`score`, `judgement`, `trial_index`).
 - **experiment_results** – One row per participant for structured experiment runs.
-Each row captures the aggregated block and trial data, participant metadata, and a generated confirmation code returned to the browser.
+Each row captures the aggregated block and trial data, the normalised playback `condition`, serialized score/timing arrays, participant metadata, and a generated confirmation code returned to the browser.

 ## Front-end behaviour